 9º Drum & Bell Towers

-Before venturing yourself at the Muslim Quarter you must visit the Drum and Bell Tower, that are located close by.
-Our guide told that that every city in China has theses two towers, one for the drums and other for the bell.
+Before venturing yourself into the Muslim Quarter you must visit the Drum and Bell Tower, that are located close by.
+Our guide told that every city in China has these two towers, one for the drums and other for the bell.
 What makes them so special is the architecture and how they look magical after sunset when the colored lights start to shine in the middle of the black night.

-Now that you already know all the unmissable attractions in Xi’an, it is time to talk about travel planning.
+Now that you already know all the unmissable attractions in Xi’an, it is time to talk about how to plan your trip to Xi’an.
+Also, check out this great 2-week itinerary in China and enjoy the best of the country.

 How to Travel to Xi’an in China